-We're now really excited to announce the next phase of this development with the introduction of Global Transactions, extending our multi-document ACID guarantees from replica sets to sharded clusters.
+We're now really excited to announce the next phase of this development with the introduction of Distributed Transactions, extending our multi-document ACID guarantees from replica sets to sharded clusters.
 As a result, it will now be even easier for you to address a complete range of use cases by enforcing transactional guarantees across high scale, globally distributed apps.

 What do they look like?

 Distributed transactions adhere to our original design goals – they feel just like the transactions you grew up with in relational databases.
 They have a similar syntax, are multi-statement, and enforce snapshot isolation, making them familiar to anyone with prior transaction experience.
 If you've already used transactions in MongoDB 4.0, there is no difference using Distributed Transactions in 4.2 – the implementation is consistent whether you are executing transactions across documents, collections, and databases in a replica set, or across a sharded cluster.
 Review the distributed transactions documentation to learn more.

 Beyond support for sharded clusters, there are a few other things transactions in 4.2 will bring.
 These won't all be in the initial beta release, but we do plan on regular code drops through to the release candidate and GA phases: